|Abbreviation||FT / PT|

 Programme Entrance Requirements

-1. A recognised Bachelor's degree or equivalent;
+1. A Bachelor's degree of this University or a qualification of equivalent;

 2. Statements from two referees; and